Verto Studio 3D

 Verto Studio 3D is a computer graphics program for 3D modelling, targeted at mobile content generation for touch devices.
 It is written using the Cocoa Touch API for iOS and using Cocoa for macOS.
-The product was initially released in 2011 for the iPad shortly after the device was released.
+The product was initially released in 2011 for the iPad shortly after the device was released for 8 USD.
+It was later ported to VR and released to Steam on 20 July 2017.